BioBoost/course-linux-essentials/docs/07-locating-things/README.md

 ---
-description: Finding commands and files is an important skill of any linux user
+description: Searching for and finding files is an important skill of any linux user
 title: 07 - Locating Things
 ---